 How do I find childcare grants in my state?

-What is the CCDF childcare stabilization grant?
+What was the CCDF childcare stabilization grant, and is it still running?

 Does the Section 45F credit apply to for-profit childcare businesses?